 Weight of blended peppers x 0.075 = Weight of kosher salt

-As an example, if your puréed peppers weighs 400 grams, you will use 30 grams of kosher salt.
+As an example, if your puréed peppers weigh 1 pound, which is equivalent to 454 grams, you will use 35 grams of kosher salt.
 Add the right amount of salt to the food processing bowl, and process just enough to mix.

 Put the mash into a clean, wide-mouthed glass jar.